Pulicat Lake: Hydrology

 Two rivers which feed the lagoon are the Arani River at the southern tip and the Kalangi River from the northwest, in addition to some smaller streams.
 The Buckingham Canal, a navigation channel, is part of the lagoon on its western side.
-The lagoon's water exchange with the Bay of Bengal is through an inlet channel at the north end of Sriharikota and out flow channel of about 200 m width at its southern end, both of which carry flows only during the rainy season.
-The lagoon acts as buffer to retain the accumulated flood water till the flood water is discharged gradually to the sea during the monsoon period and cyclones.
-The lagoon and its river basins are located both in Andhra Pradesh and Tamil Nadu states.
-The lagoon and its drainage river basins become interstate river basin as per Interstate River Water Disputes Act 1956.
-Most of the lagoon area including its water outlet to the sea is located in Andhra Pradesh.
+The lagoon's water exchange with the Bay of Bengal is through an inlet channel at the north end of Sriharikota and an outflow channel of about 200 m width at its southern end, both of which carry flows only during the rainy season.
+The lagoon acts as a buffer to retain the accumulated floodwater until the floodwater is discharged gradually to the sea during the monsoon period and cyclones.
+The lagoon and its river basins are located both in Andhra Pradesh and Tamil Nadu.
+The lagoon and its drainage river basins are interstate river basins as per the Interstate River Water Disputes Act of 1956.
+Most of the lagoon area, including its water outlet to the sea, is located in Andhra Pradesh.